 No Net Cost

 The employer sponsors a 125 "cafeteria" plan.
-Employee elects to contribute a premium through the Section 125 plan for a self-funded Health and Wellness Plan
+Employee elects to contribute a premium through the Section 125 plan for a voluntary, self-funded Limited Medical Plans with Wellness Benefits

 If we had a way to save you $500 to $800 per year per employee on your payroll taxes, would you be interested?...

-The employee's income subject to payroll taxes is reduced by participation in the wellness plan through a Section 125 "Cafetertia" Plan.
+The employee's income subject to payroll taxes is reduced by participation in the Limited Medical Plans with Wellness Benefits through a Section 125 "Cafetertia" Plan.
 This also reduces the matching FICA tax obligations of the employer.
-Participating employees also purchase a post tax, self-funded, limited benefit indemnity medical plan.
+In some cases, participating employees also purchase a post tax, self-funded, limited benefit indemnity medical plan.
 You save money and there is no reduction in an employee's take-home income.
-In addition your employees are provided with additional insurance benefits which can include accident, critical illness, cancer, hospital indemnity, and cash value life at no net cost.
+In addition your employees are provided with additional insurance benefits which can include accident, critical illness, cancer, hospital indemnity, and cash value life at no out of pocket cost.

 The Program is valuable to employers as they continue to struggle with balancing compliance, meaningful benefits, rising premium increases, and employee satisfaction with their benefits.